 This financial report is designed to provide our readers with a general overview of the School's finances and to show the School's accountability for the money it receives.
-If you have questions about this report or need additional information, contact David Massa, Fiscal Officer for the Alternative Education Academy, 159 South Main Street, Akron, Ohio 44308 or e-mail at david.massa@whitehatmgmt.com.
+If you have questions about this report or need additional information, contact the Fiscal Officer for the Alternative Education Academy, 159 South Main Street, Akron, Ohio 44308.

-ALTERNATIVE EDUCATION ACADEMY LUCAS COUNTY STATEMENT OF NET ASSETS AS OF JUNE 30, 2005
+ALTERNATIVE EDUCATION ACADEMY LUCAS COUNTY STATEMENT OF NET ASSETS AS OF JUNE 30, 2006